HabtishB/alx-pre_course/0x02-git/README.md

-Hi I am trying this again.
-Hope it works this time
+Hi there I was confused which read me I should edit, I tried the other one - it didn't work.
+I am going to try this file.